 Similarly, this bright, butterscotch hued home looks perfectly balanced with white window trims and cider painted doors.

-These are some ways in which you can choose exterior paint colors for Indians homes.
+These are some ways in which you can choose exterior paint colors.
 Just consider the surroundings and see what works best for you.